How to Approach 2021 Auction Drafts (Tips & Tricks)

 They are haphazard and chaotic.
 That’s part of what makes them so much fun.

 Want Christian McCaffrey?
 He’s yours...if you’re willing to pay.
+Your ideal draft strategy or roster construction can be brought to life.
 You’re not beholden to a certain draft slot or to the whim of the guy picking in front of you.
 It’s your team and the decisions you make will completely shape your roster, for good or for bad.

 Fantasy Football Auction Strategy

 In most auctions, owners are amped up and ready to spend.
-Usually, big-name players are nominated first, so there is a sense of urgency when there are 12 or 15 of the game’s top-20 or top-30 players on the board.
-Live auctions are even more intense.
+Usually, big-name players are nominated first, so there is a sense of urgency when the guys that nobody wants to miss out on are on the board, and you usually don't want to reach the third round of nominations without a stud to anchor your roster.
 The bids come fast and furious and prices are usually inflated.
 How do you know if they’re inflated?
 4for4's Auction Values Cheat Sheet can tell you.
 The prices give you a maximum suggested bid for all relevant players based on your custom league scoring format, number of teams, and number of starters by position.
 Your goal is to try to get players you like for that price or less.